neilcampbell/algokit-core/README.md

 ## Crates

-- [algo_models](./crates/algo_models) - Currently a spike to determine feasability of using UniFFI and wasm-pack.
+- [algo_models](./crates/algo_models) - Currently a spike to determine feasibility of using UniFFI and wasm-pack.
 Handles msgpack encoding and decoding of Algorand transactions and allows attaching signatures to transactions.

 ## ADRs